willow385/tapelion/README.md

     0. Plug the line out from your tape deck into the line in to your computer.

     1. Use the command `tapelion_read`.
 Enter in the amount of the tape you wish to read.
+The program will give you a prompt asking if you would like to use error checking; you can try this, but it is slower, more complicated, and more prone to bugs.

     2. Play the tape while Tapelion loads data from it.
 Stop the tape when the data transfer is finished.
     The data stored in the tape will be printed to stdout at the bottom of your terminal.